antonmaximus/mahblog/_posts/2016-04-01-follow-your-bliss.md

 ---
 layout: post
-title:  "Gee Dude.
-Interviewing 2"
+title:  The Bullshit That Is Follow Your Bliss
 date:   2016-04-01 00:00:01 -0800
-categories: life
+categories: Career
 ---

 https://janechin.quora.com/The-Bullsh*t-that-is-Follow-Your-Bliss